Low cost, 10MHz high stability frequency reference for radio applications. (OCXO)Designed by ZachTek in Sweden

-I needed a good, stable frequency source for my synthesizers and to be able to plug it in and out of circuits will still retaining it's set frequency.
+I needed a good, stable frequency source for my synthesizers and to be able to plug it in and out of circuits while still retaining it's set frequency.

 There is a Voltage control Input that enables adjustment of the device +/-15Hz.
-The voltage that gives exactly 10MHz differs from device to device bit but is somewhere around 1.2 to 1.8 Volts.
-This Input is normally connected to a 30-turn trimmer feed by a 3,1V low noise voltage regulator.
-I have adjusted it using a GPS derived comparison frequency so it is exactly 10,000,000.0 Hz By moving the jumper one can get control over the voltage trim input and the 10MHz out to the IDC connector.
+The voltage that gives exactly 10MHz differs from device to device but is generally somewhere around 1.2 to 1.8 Volts.
+This Input is normally connected to a 30-turn trimmer feed by a 3,1V ultra-low-noise voltage regulator.
+I have adjusted it using a GPS derived comparison frequency so it is exactly 10,000,000.0 Hz.
+By moving the jumper one can get control over the voltage trim input and the 10MHz out to the IDC connector.
 This makes it possible to use the oscillator in a PLL project for example to GPS discipline it.